hipertipo/groupSpacing/README.md

 Group Spacing
 =============

-A simple tool to enable group spacing in RoboFont.
+A RoboFont extension to enable group spacing in the Space Center.

 ![](imgs/groupSpacingWindow.png)